MooersLab/multipleFileTransfer/README.md

 The above steps are done only once.
 The steps below must be done at the start of a session of multiple file transfers.
 You will have to enter your passphrase only once.
-Due to ethernet instability, you may have to limit the amount of tar files transferred at a time to a quarter TB.
+Due to ethernet instability, you may have to limit the amount of tar files transferred to a quarter TB.

 4. Enter: `eval "$(ssh-agent -s)"`
 5. Enter: `ssh-add ~/.ssh/id_rsa`

-Store the following two functions in your `.zshrc` or `.bashrc`.
+Store the following two functions in your `.zshrc` or `.bashrc` or store in a .bashFunctions file and source from your `.zshrc` or `.bashrc` file.
 This first function is for putting file(s) onto the OURdisk.

 ```bash